KulaWorkshop/kula.quest/docs/formats/objects.md

 -   `3`: Faces Positive Y
 -   `4`: Faces Negative X

-### Capture Pod Orientation
+### Capture Pod Direction

-For an unknown reason, **capture pods** uses slightly different orientation values, but the structure is generally the same:
+For an unknown reason, **capture pods** use slightly different direction values, and still move in a _random_ direction if multiple in a level are set to the same direction.
+For this very reason, it is not recommended to set its direction, and in most levels in the game they are actually set to **0**.
+Below is a deprecated chart I initially created for the capture pod direction values:

 **Positive X:**